How Parliament works

 If the Government is seeking temporary authority to spend money, pending an appropriation, an Imprest Supply Bill is needed.
-This requires a three-hour debate in the House.
+This requires a two-hour debate in the House.
 Such debates, in practice, are treated as a wide-ranging opportunity to debate any current issues that might test the Government and are not limited to the specific financial details of the bill.

 An Appropriation (Financial Review) Bill is the final part of the Government’s regular financial cycle for the previous financial year.
 It provides for confirmation or validation of overexpenditure or previously unappropriated expenditure for that year.

 The financial review process in Parliament includes extensive review of public sector performance, including Crown entities and State enterprises, by select committees and debate in the House (see below and Parliament Brief, ‘Select Committees’).

 At the beginning of each sitting day the House devotes about 60 minutes to 12 oral questions from members to Ministers about matters within their ministerial responsibility.
 The Ministers have a few hours’ notice to prepare a reply.
 After the initial reply is given, members can ask supplementary questions to test the Minister’s answer.
 This process keeps Ministers and the organisations for which they are responsible on notice that their activities can always be subject to scrutiny.
 Questions may be addressed to other members of the House (Government or Opposition) but, as compared with questions to Ministers, in much more restricted circumstances.
 For example, chairpersons of select committees may be questioned on the procedure being followed by their committees.